kbjiang/02_study/90-other-topics/interviews/Practical statistics for data scientists.md

 		1. E.g., has variables "being fit" and "has a gym membership", but missing "goes to gym daily"
 4. Interaction term between two variables
 	1. Need to include this interaction if interdependent with response
+### TBD
+1. $R^2$ will always increase or stay the same as more variables are added, which is why **Adjusted R squared**is often used for multiple regression to account for model complexity.
 ### Regression Diagnostics
 1. Heteroskedasticity
 	1. Prediction errors differ for different ranges of the predicted value, and may suggest an incomplete model, i.e., more variables required